MOCSCTF/MOCSCTF2022-Writeup/OSINT/freddie's_Macau_light_house_3/Readme.md

 # writeup
 1. ghunt find freddie expose his calendar to everyone
-2. access to and find the a photo with mac address
 ![img](./1.PNG)
 3. find the detail of the event
 ![img](./2.PNG)